Promoting quality care for children and youth with special health care needs in Wisconsin.

 - Transition to Adult Life (PDF, 110 KB)

-The Wisconsin Department of Health Services, Division of Public Health, Bureau of Family and Community Health, Family Health Section, Children and Youth with Special Health Care Needs Program is funded by the Maternal and Child Health Title V Services Block grant, Maternal and Child Health Bureau, Health Resources and Service Administration, US Department of Health and Human Services and other funding sources.
+The Wisconsin Department of Health Services, Division of Public Health, Bureau of Community Health Promotion, Family Health Section, Children and Youth with Special Health Care Needs Program is funded by the Maternal and Child Health Title V Services Block grant, Maternal and Child Health Bureau, Health Resources and Service Administration, US Department of Health and Human Services and other funding sources.
 For more information, visit the Maternal and Child Health Bureau website.